The semiclassical limit from the Pauli-Poisswell/Darwin to the Euler-Poisswell/Darwin system by WKB methods: Statement of the main result

-Note that when dealing with matrix-valued Hamiltonians one usually employs the "multicomponent WKB" ansatz \eqref{WKB initial} by taking a vector-valued amplitude and a scalar phase which is a sound mathematical choice that is also usually chosen by physicists (see e.g. \cite{2003Keppeler}, \cite{1966Yamasaki}). \end{remark}
+\begin{remark} We choose the same phase $S^{\varepsilon,0}$ for the two components of $\psi^{\varepsilon,0}$ in \eqref{WKB initial}.
+When dealing with matrix-valued Hamiltonians this \emph{multicomponent WKB ansatz} (vector-valued amplitude, scalar phase) is a sound mathematical choice and usually chosen in the physics literature \cite{2003Keppeler}, \cite{1966Yamasaki}.
+Choosing two individual phases $S^{\varepsilon,0}_j$, $j=1,2$ would yield oscillatory cross terms like which would complicate the mathematical situation considerably. \end{remark}